Kong/docs.konghq.com/app/_src/kubernetes-ingress-controller/reference/ingress-to-gateway-migration.md

 ## Supported Ingress features and annotations

-The following is a list of all the ingress features, along with the Gateway API equivalent support.
+Here is a list of all the ingress features, along with the Gateway API equivalent support.

 {{ site.kic_product_name }} provides an extensive set of [annotations](../references/annotations.md).
-Below is the list of the features supported by the Ingress2Gateway's Kong provider.
+This is the list of the features supported by the Ingress2Gateway's Kong provider.
-Such a list will be improved over time.
+Such a list is improved over time.

 | Annotation name | Conversion |
 |-----------------|-------------------------|